wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    <br /><br />

 Labs created by Microsoft for its live classes at <a target="_blank" href="https://github.com/MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design">https://github.com/MicrosoftLearning/AZ-304-Microsoft-Azure-Architect-Design</a> :

-Module 1 Design a Compute Solution
+1. Module 1 Design a Compute Solution

-Module 2 Design a Network Solution
+1. Module 2 Design a Network Solution

-Module 3 Design for Migration
+1. Module 3 Design for Migration

-   * <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.html">3.
+   <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.html">3.
 Migrating Hyper-V VMs to Azure by using Azure Migrate</a>
-   <br /><br />

-Module 4 Design Authentication and Authorization
+1. Module 4 Design Authentication and Authorization

-   * <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.html">4.
+   <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.html">4.
 Managing Azure AD Authentication and Authorization</a> using PowerShell through a Bastion blade, using Azure AD Premium P2 licensing to integrate an AD DS forest with an Azure AD tenant with Azure AD Connect, all to set conditional access.
    <br /><br />

-Module 5 Design Governance
+1. Module 5 Design Governance

-Module 6 Design a Solution for Databases
+1. Module 6 Design a Solution for Databases

-   * <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_6_Lab.html">6.
+   <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_6_Lab.html">6.
 Implementing Azure SQL Database-Based Applications</a>:
    Create Azure SQL Database.
 Connect to it.
 Query it using a .NET Core console app behind a firewall.
    <br /><br />

-Module 7 Select an Appropriate Storage Account
+1. Module 7 Select an Appropriate Storage Account

-Module 8 Design Data Integration
+1. Module 8 Design Data Integration

-Module 9 Design a Solution for Logging and Monitoring
+1. Module 9 Design a Solution for Logging and Monitoring

-Module 10 Design a Solution for Backup and Recovery
+1. Module 10 Design a Solution for Backup and Recovery

-Module 11 Design for High Availability
+1. Module 11 Design for High Availability

-Module 12 Design for Cost Optimization
+1. Module 12 Design for Cost Optimization

-Module 13 Design an Application Architecture
+1. Module 13 Design an Application Architecture

-   * <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_13_Lab_a.html">13.
+   <a target="_blank" href="https://microsoftlearning.github.io/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_13_Lab_a.html">13.
 Implement Azure Logic Apps Integration with Azure Event Grid</a> which uses PowerShell to create Resource Groups and Encrypt Passwords.
    <br /><br />

-Module 14 Design Security for Applications
+1. Module 14 Design Security for Applications

 Others courses on AZ-304: